clementchadebec/benchmark_VAE/README.md

 ## Getting your hands on the code

-To help you to understand the way pythae works and how you can augment your data with this library we also provide tutorials that can be found in [examples folder](https://github.com/clementchadebec/benchmark_VAE/tree/main/examples):
+To help you to understand the way pythae works and how you can train your models with this library we also provide tutorials:

 - [making_your_own_autoencoder.ipynb](https://github.com/clementchadebec/benchmark_VAE/tree/main/examples/notebooks) shows you how to pass your own networks to the models implemented in pythae [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/clementchadebec/benchmark_VAE/blob/main/examples/notebooks/making_your_own_autoencoder.ipynb)

-- [models_training](https://github.com/clementchadebec/benchmark_VAE/tree/main/examples/notebooks/models_training) folder provides notebooks showing how to train each implemented models and how to sample from them using `pyhtae.samplers`.
+- [models_training](https://github.com/clementchadebec/benchmark_VAE/tree/main/examples/notebooks/models_training) folder provides notebooks showing how to train each implemented model and how to sample from it using `pyhtae.samplers`.

 - [scripts](https://github.com/clementchadebec/benchmark_VAE/tree/main/examples/scripts) folder provides in particular an example of a training script to train the models on benchmark data sets (mnist, cifar10, celeba ...)